tikv/deep-dive-tikv/src/key-value-engine/B-Tree-vs-Log-Structured-Merge-Tree.md

 Read amplification is defined separately for point query and range queries.
 For range queries the range length matters (the number of rows to be fetched).

-Cache is a critical factor for read amplification.
+Caching is a critical factor for read amplification.
 For example a B-tree in the cold-cache case, a point query requires \\(O(log_BN)\\) disk reads, whereas in the warm-cache case the internal nodes of the B-tree are cached, and so a B-tree requires at most one disk read per query.

 ### Space Amplification